arpa2/kerberos2nfc/README.md

   * [Quick DER](https://github.com/vanrein/quick-der) for encoding/decoding DER structures defined in the [RFC4120](https://tools.ietf.org/html/rfc4120) header file
   * [libkrb5](http://web.mit.edu/kerberos/krb5-current/doc/appdev/refs/index.html) to interface to your MIT Kerberos credentials cache
   * [hexio](https://github.com/vanrein/hexio) provides tools for the [demorun](demorun.txt): `hexin`, `derdump`
-  * Optional: [nfcpy/ndeflib](https://github.com/nfcpy/ndeflib) to test the NDEF  output
+  * [nfcpy/ndeflib](https://github.com/nfcpy/ndeflib) can be used to test the NDEF  output

 To use it completely, you will also need some hardware and drivers: